 In 2013, my wife encouraged me to take on Freelance Art projects.
-This would help supplement our income and build a client portfolio.

 For two years I accepted small projects.
 I was lucky enough to have four clients repeatedly come back for various projects.

 One of my first clients was Noble Comics, a small independent comic publisher.
 Over the course of 2013-2014, I illustrated and lettered four issues for Noble Comics.
 To the right are two of the comics.

 Working from the Writers script.
 I would consult with him, to understand his overall goal for each issue.
 He often would provide photographs of family and friends.
 He really enjoyed using them as characters in his stories.

 I would take these photos and using Adobe Illustrator incorporate the characters.
 I did the entire creative process.
 I illustrated, did the layouts and lettered each page.

 This was the first time I had used Adobe Illustrator in my comic art.
 I was really impressed with the tools and how intuitive the program was to use.